 The ball grid array (BGA) is another area where poor soldering can cause a component to fail.
 This is frequently the cause of graphics card failures.
 The graphics card overheats and stops sending images to the monitor causing it to shut down.

 The PSU is one of the most important components in a desktop computer because it connects directly to most of the other components.
-If the PSU is faulty, all of the components it supplies power to are at risk and the potential for common computer problems increases significantly.
+If the PSU is faulty, all of the components it supplies power to are at risk and the potential for faults increases significantly.

 Figure 2: The inside view of a power supply unit.

-The capacitors are the most common part of the PSU to fail.
+The capacitors are the most common component in the PSU to fail.
 As they age, the capacitors dry out and lose their ability to regulate the voltage output effectively.
-A qualified technician will be required to replace faulty capacitors.
-Often the best course of action is to replace the PSU instead of trying to fix it.

 Figure 3: A digital oscilloscope.